VRLabHIB/RayCasting_and_GaseBasedNetworkAnalysis/Gaze-Raycasting/README.md

 - Gaze is the variable created in the c++ script, which contains the local gaze vector tracked by the Tobii Eye Tracker (vector is updated by the script every tick).

-- We created to nwe fuctions in the script to calculate pitch and yaw.
+- We created two new functions in the script to calculate pitch and yaw.
 The mathematical formula can be looked up in the paper.

 <img src="img/Get_Pitch_Rotation.png" height="300">